nishanths/zoom.js/README.md

 ```
  * May be less compatible with older browsers because this uses ES6 features and
    no vendor prefixes.
 Details below.
- * The "click" event listener on img[data-action="zoom"] elements does not
-   cancel the event after handling.
-This should allow the event to reach any custom
-   event handlers you have setup on the img element.
  * Zoom remains enabled at lower screens widths than allowed in the original implementation.
    See the OFFSET variable.
 ```